inab/fega-mm/all_collections/_subdomains-v1/3_1_secure_management_of_data_at_physical_and_logical_levels.md

     - level: 5
       desc: 'Security policies follow international best practices for data security and are regularly reviewed based on changes in technological, regulatory and ethical considerations.'

- - indicator: '[3.1.2] Data Access mechanisms are available in the Federated EGA node following Data Access Committee approval'
+ - indicator: '[3.1.2] Data Access mechanisms are available in the FEGA node following Data Access Committee approval'
    levels:
     - level: 1
       desc: 'None.'